-STATEWIDE – The California Housing Finance Agency announced, Tuesday, a new program to help first-time home buyers get into a home.
-The Forgivable Equity Builder Loan provides homebuyers a forgivable loan up to 10% of the purchase price to use for the down payment.
+STATEWIDE – As of November 2022, interest rates are still sitting over 7% – impacting affordability, however, there’s a program available to help buyers bring down the cost of getting into a home.
+California Housing Finance Agency’s (CalHFA) Forgivable Equity Builder Loan provides homebuyers a forgivable loan up to 10% of the purchase price of a home to use for the down payment.

 Forgivable Equity Builder loan requirements